michaelxedelstein/AIMEA/README.md

 # AIMEA

-AIMEA is an AI-powered meeting assistant that transcribes meetings in real time, summarizes discussions every 30–60 seconds, detects intent, and can send messages or tasks via iMessage, Slack, Discord, or Google Calendar.
+ARTIFICIAL INTELLIGENCE MEETING EXECUTIVE ASSISTANT, (AIMEA) is an AI-powered meeting assistant that transcribes meetings in real time, summarizes discussions every 30–60 seconds, detects intent, and can send messages or tasks via iMessage, Slack, Discord, or Google Calendar.

 ## Setup